Thoughts on the Fujifilm X100 digital camera series

 X100VI

-I wrote a postcard from Seattle to bosses at Fujifilm thanking them for making the X100VI and asking how to get one more quickly to The Camera Shop in Traverse City, Michigan, where I was on the wait list for the illusive camera after paying an advance in February 2024.
+I wrote a postcard from Seattle to the boss at Fujifilm with thanks for making the X100VI and asking how to get one more quickly to The Camera Shop in Traverse City, Michigan, where I was on the wait list for the illusive camera after paying an advance in February 2024.

 Not sure if the card helped, but I got a call from Molly and drove up to get my X100VI (here’s its manual) in September 2024.

 The X100VI is somewhat popular due to social media marketing dance meme craziness and its classic film camera looks inspired by the Leica M3 design.
-It actually deserves it, because it is a very nice digital camera with unique features:
+It does deserve to be admired since it’s a very nice digital camera with unique features:

 • Both an electronic viewfinder (EVF) for precise focussing and exposure preview, and, most exciting for this candid photographer, an optical viewfinder (OVF) with a clear view of the real world with a frame over it.
-Each can be instantly switched to using a nice lever selector on the front of the camera, and the X100VI can even place a thumbnail of the EVF view on the corner of the OVF, which they call the Electronic Range Finder (ERF) so you get both EVF and OVF simultaneously.
-Bravo!
+Each can be quickly switched to using a lever selector on the front of the camera, and the X100VI can even place a thumbnail of the EVF view on the corner of the OVF, which they call the Electronic Range Finder (ERF) so you get both EVF and OVF simultaneously.
+This thumbnail gives you a glimpse of the balance and composition of the photo in the corner of your real-world optical view.
+Bravo!!

 • Neutral Density (ND) filter.